dolliars/heyheather/_posts/2019-04-06-building-a-shell-1.md

 ```

 As you can see there is work to be done.
 For the first stage of the workshop,
 it's just to get something basic working.
-Here is what the simplest shell look
+Here is what the simplest shell should
-like:
+look like:

 ```
 loop